-IDEO structured the research, at Firebelly we lead and executed the identity design and system.
-Much more than typical graphic standards, the guide comprise 40+ touch-points (bikes, stations, vans, stationery, event environments, uniforms, website, and so forth) each to be designed, rationalized, revised, and set up for production.
+I worked with IDEO in structuring and conducting the research, and at Firebelly I lead the direction and execution of the visual identity design, system and graphic standard manual.
+The guide comprise 40+ touch-points (bikes, stations, vans, stationery, event environments, uniforms, website, and so forth) each to be designed, rationalized, revised, and set up for production.

 The logotype itself is custom, inspired by monospaced forms that share a common width to define themselves.
 This is akin to people defining themselves in the common widths of the road corresponding to their mode of transportation.
 Constructed with right angles and geometric curves, the identity is built upon the same grid that defines Chicago’s roads.